showlab/VLog/README.md

 ### Run in Gradio

 ```
-python gradio.py --openai_api_key xxxxx
+python main_gradio.py --openai_api_key xxxxx
 ```

 ## 🙋 Suggestion

-The project is stay tuned 🔥
+Stay tuned for our project 🔥

-If you have more suggestions or functions need to be implemented in this codebase, feel free to drop us an email `kevin.qh.lin@gmail`, `leiwx52@gmail.com` or open an issue.
+If you have more suggestions or functions need to be implemented in this codebase, feel free to drop us an email `kevin.qh.lin@gmail.com`, `leiwx52@gmail.com` or open an issue.

 ## 😊 Acknowledgment